Wael1122/waa/Neofetch-vs-Screenfetch.md

+**NOTE:** This page is a wip

-The goal of this wiki page is to answer the questions:
+The goal of this wiki page is to answer these questions:

 - How is Neofetch different from Screenfetch?
 - What's wrong with Screenfetch?